solana-labs/solana/docs/src/proposals/tiered-accounts-db-storage.md

     |                                    | pointing to its owner's address.            |
     +------------------------------------+---------------------------------------------+

-### Account Metas Block
+### Accounts Blocks
-Account Metas block contains one entry for each account in this file.
+Accounts blocks contain one entry for each account in this file.
-Each account-meta is a fixed-size entry that includes its account's metadata and how to access its account data, owner, and optional fields.
+Each entry of one account includes its account metadata (or meta), data, and optional fields.
+Account meta includes lamports and information about how to access its account data, owner, and optional fields.

 The size of each account meta entry is described in the `account_meta_entry_size` field in the footer.
 The `account_metas_format` field in the footer also provides